JumpCrypto/podite/README.md

 Pod allows easily describing the byte format of dataclasses with all the usual conveniences of working with native python objects.

+Pod was developed alongside [Solmate](https://github.com/nimily/solmate), a client code generator for Solana smart-contracts using the [Anchor Framework](https://github.com/project-serum/anchor) in rust.

 ### Quick Start
 Defining a message is as simple as:
 ```python